Congenitally Missing Upper Lateral Incisors treated by space closure: aiming for excellence

 In order to explain how it is possible to achieve excellence in space closure, a case is shown step by step.

-Img.
-1 – B.M., male aged 11y7m, comes at our observation in 2011 at the completion of permanent eruption, showing upper cuspid just in lateral incisors position.
+B.M., male aged 11 years and 7 months, comes at our observation in 2011 at the completion of permanent eruption, showing upper cuspid just in lateral incisors position.

-The treatment plan was done, as well as the entire ortho treatment, by Dr. Marco Rosa, to provide the malocclusion correction, space closure and proper control of cuspid and bicuspid positions.
+The treatment plan was done, as well as the entire orthodontic treatment, by Dr. Marco Rosa, to provide the malocclusion correction, space closure and proper control of cuspid and bicuspid positions.

-Img.
-4 – During gingival margin levelling and proper torque control of canines and first premolars, a cosmetic conturing of canine cusp and interproximal walls was made.
+During gingival margin leveling and proper torque control of canines and first premolars, a cosmetic contouring of canine cusp and interproximal walls was made.
 As demonstrated in 1970 by Tuverson, it is possible to recontour the cuspid to almost an ideal lateral incisor shape by grinding it with diamond instruments.
 Iatrogenic effects of grinding, such as increased sensitivity or pulp reactions, can be avoided by adequate and abundant water and air spray cooling, and preparation of smooth and self-cleansing surfaces.

-Img.
-8 – When proper position of the new laterals and the new canines is achieved with the ortho treatment, no prep on the teeth surface will be necessary.
+When proper position of the new laterals and the new canines is achieved with the orthodontic treatment, no prep on the teeth surface will be necessary.
 Sandblasting under rubber dam will be performed, in order to clean the surface from biofilm and from residual orthodontic resins.

-Img.
-13 – Final results immediately after rubber dam removing.
+Final results immediately after rubber dam removal.
 Using fine diamond burs, disc, rubber points and diamond paste, macro- and micro-texture can be rendered on the componeer surface, hence obtaining secondary and tertiary anatomy features.